 How bad is it?

-You worked hard to accumulate those Aeroplan points and put the time in to maximize their value to get the most amazing trip ever only find out that this “free” flight is going to cost you an arm and a leg.
+You worked hard to accumulate those Aeroplan points and put the time in to maximize their value to get the most amazing trip ever only to find out that this “free” flight is going to cost you an arm and a leg.
 Shouldn’t a reward ticket be a reward?
 If you look at booking an Aeroplan ticket on Air Canada from North America to Europe you can pay over $700 in taxes and fees.
 Why?
 Certain airlines charge hefty fuel surcharges and airport taxes on award tickets.
 How do you avoid Aeroplan taxes and fees?
 By avoiding these airlines in the first place.

 Dumping fuel surcharges

 Aeroplan gets you access to the Star Alliance and its 28 worldwide airlines.
 Of these 28, 13 charge little or no fuel surcharges.
 Avoid the rest.
 They just aren’t worth it.

 Airlines That Don’t Charge Fuel Surcharge on Reward Tickets

 - Ethiopian Airlines